-- Struggling to save the money to attain your goal?
+- Are you struggling to save the money to attain your goal?

-- Purchase a car for transportation to work or school
+- Do you need to purchase a car for transportation to work or school?

 Then you might be interested in the Individual Development Account (IDA) program.
-The IDA program is a four-year savings plan intended to help families with limited income to develop a budget, set goals, establish savings habits and invest money in an asset.
-Some of the requirements of the program are that you must be a resident of Indiana, have earned income and are able to put a small amount into the program on a monthly basis.
+The IDA program is a four-year savings plan intended to help families with limited income to develop a budget, set goals, establish savings habits, and invest money in an asset.
+Some of the requirements of the program are that you must be a resident of Indiana, have earned income, and are able to put a small amount into the program on a monthly basis.
 For each dollar saved, up to $250 a year, the program will match it with four dollars.
-This means, if you successfully save $250, then the program will match it with $1,000, totaling a combined savings of $1,250.
-If you complete the four-year program at the current rate of match you would have approximately $5,000.00 to invest in an asset (start a business, education, homeownership, rehab of current home, car).
+This means, if you successfully save $250 the program will match it with $1,000, totaling a combined savings of $1,250.
+If you complete the four-year program at the current rate of match you would have approximately $5,000 to invest in an asset (start a business, education, home-ownership, rehab of current home, car).
 Am I eligible?
 Yes, if you are: